oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 To ensure this process functions as described above, appropriate DNS records are required.

-Autodiscover Design Decisions for all agencies and implementation types.
+Autodiscover Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---